Golden Eagle Experience

 Overcoming Unexpected Grades

-College is more difficult than high school, and you may go through a rough patch at some point during your time here.
+College is more difficult than high school, and you may go through an academic rough patch at some point during your time here.
 We want you to be prepared when talking with your family about any unexpected or challenging grades.
-While they may be upset or disappointed, especially if they are used to seeing you make good grades in high school, know that they are coming from a place of care and want to see you succeed.
-Here are three key steps to help you address your bad grades with your family in a productive manner.
+While they may be upset or disappointed, especially if they are used to seeing you be a straight-A student in high school, know that they are coming from a place of care and want to see you succeed.
+Here are three key steps to help you have these challenging conversations with your family in a productive manner.

 - Be 100% honest.
 It’s best to just rip the bandage off and let them know directly instead of dragging